blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/AZURE-MSP-WRITEUP-main/README.md

 <hr>

 ## Downloading The Logs
-Before we begin, we need to download the logs to follow along.
+Before we begin, we need to download the logs to follow along.<br>
 Although we could have you do it on your host system, we have a fancy VM... so why not use it?

 Start by opening up a Command Prompt:
 ![image](/IntroClassFiles/Tools/IntroClass/attachmentsfornewlabs/opencommandprompt.png)